Keto Zucchini Pancakes (Sweet Version)

-Serve with a drizzle of sugar-free maple syrup and a few toasted pecans nuts.
-I like to also add:
+Serve with a drizzle of sugar-free maple syrup and a few toasted pecans and nuts.
+I like to also add the following:

 Store the cooked pancakes in the fridge in an airtight container for up to 3 days.
 Then, rewarm in a hot pancake griddle or a bread toaster.

 Of course, you can also freeze these keto zucchini sweet pancakes for later.
 Thaw in the fridge before serving.